History of the NFL in Los Angeles: Three franchises apply to move

-All three teams had year-to-year stadium leases, with possible escape clauses.
+All three teams had year-to-year stadium leases with escape clauses.
 The Rams' were triggered because The Dome at America's Center, then known as Edward Jones Dome, had to be among the NFL's eight best by the end of the 2014 season.
-Under the terms of the agreement, the St. Louis CVC was required to make modifications to the Edward Jones Dome in 2005.
-However, then-owner, Georgia Frontiere, waived the provision in exchange for cash that served as a penalty for the city's noncompliance.
-The minor renovations which totaled about $70 million did not bring the stadium within the specifications required under the lease agreement; thus, keeping the Dome in a state of uncertainty.
+Under the terms of the agreement, the St. Louis CVC was required to improve the Edward Jones Dome in 2005.
+However, then-owner Georgia Frontiere waived the provision in exchange for cash that served as a penalty for the city's non-compliance.
+The minor renovations, which cost about $70 million, did not bring the stadium within the specifications required under the lease agreement; thus, keeping the Dome in a state of uncertainty.
 In 2012, the St. Louis Convention and Visitors Commission proposed a $124 million upgrade; the Rams countered with a $700 million proposal.
 An arbitrator ruled in favor of the Rams in February 2013, and the commission soon announced that it would not pursue any upgrade, leading to speculation about owner Stan Kroenke's plans for the team.
-Publicly, city, county and state officials had expressed no interest in providing further funding to the Edward Jones Dome in light of those entities, as well as taxpayers, continuing to owe approximately $300 million more on that facility.
+Publicly, city, county and state officials had expressed no interest in providing further funding to the Edward Jones Dome in light of those entities, as well as taxpayers, continuing to owe about $300 million more on that facility.
 As such, if a resolution was not reached by the end of the 2014 NFL season and the City of St. Louis remained non-compliant in its obligations under the lease agreement, the Rams would be free to nullify their lease and go to a year-to-year lease.
 Months later, the Rams scheduled to play in London, which violated the Edward Jones Dome's terms of lease.

 Once Carol and Mark Davis inherited the Raiders in 2012, they acknowledged negotiations with the L.A. groups, but were dissatisfied with both of the proposals; the city still remained an option along with San Antonio, Texas.
 Chargers owner Dean Spanos said in 2014 that adding a Los Angeles team "would really be harmful to us", given that "25 to 30% of our business comes from the L.A./Orange County areas".
 However, despite problems with Qualcomm Stadium, Spanos refused to exercise the escape clause ever since the opportunity was offered in 2007.

 In March 2015, Goodell said that, despite the stadium proposals, the league was "not focused" on bringing NFL back to Los Angeles for the 2016 NFL season, and any Los Angeles team in 2016 would "have to play in a temporary facility."
 He added one month later that only one of the two proposals would be greenlighted by the league.